Here are a few tables and some data to help you get an overview of the potential winning roulette strategies available to you.

 Here too, we must emphasize that these are different ways to play roulette.
 We cannot guarantee wins with these roulette strategies.

 |Cover The Table||Medium||Low|

 The Martingale roulette system

 The Martingale strategy (also known as the Mayer technique) originated from necessity.
 How could a gambler, bettor or tradesman guarantee their investment would end up winning no matter what happened to the market?
 Simple – you double your lost bets until you hit a win.
-This means that you will always recoup your lost bets.
-If you employ the Martingale strategy, you should have a one hundred percent winning probability.

 Yet, anyone who applies this strategy successfully must have an infinite bankroll.
 Watch this video to get the martingale strategy explained:

 Theoretically it’s perfect.
 In actual fact, it’s very, very flawed.

 Due to the mathematical success variant, the Martingale strategy forced casinos to employ maximum limits to stop this system ever being put into practice.
 If stakes were unlimited, you’d most likely run out of money eventually.